-The Money Purchase Plan & Trust (MPP&T) was founded on October 1, 1984 and was established for the purpose of creating a source of supplemental retirement income for participating employees.
+The I.B.E.W.
+Local 697 Defined Contribution Plan was established for the purpose of creating a source of supplemental retirement income for participating employees and participants.

-The Money Purchase Plan and Trust is a Taft-Hartley, multiemployer, defined contribution pension plan.
-The Plan is administered by a Board of Trustees made up of Union and Employer representatives whose powers and duties are defined in the Agreement and Declaration of Trust.
-These members serve without any compensation and act on behalf of you and your fellow employees in managing the Fund’s operations.
+The Plan is administered by a Board of Trustees made up of Union and Employer representatives.
+These members serve without any compensation and act on behalf of you, your fellow employees, and other participants of the Plan in managing the Fund’s operations.
 The current list of Trustees is:

 Alec J. Davis